 Selling on Amazon?
-You'll need GS1 numbers
+You'll need GS1 numbers and barcodes

 Retailers have been using our Global Trade Item Numbers or GTINs to identify their products for 40 years - they’re the numbers you see under a barcode.